Gsaudx/Gsaudx/README.md

 Actually with over 3 years of experience on development and learning (currently 7 months professionally) and aiming for a tech lead position in a near future.

-You can check my carreer path through my <a href="https://www.linkedin.com/in/guilherme-saud/">LinkedIn profile</a>
+You can check my carreer path and contact me through my <a href="https://www.linkedin.com/in/guilherme-saud/">LinkedIn profile</a>

 And here are the technologies i'm currently working with: